MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/sysadmin/archive-general-ledger.md

 8. Click **Next**.

 Two types of scheduling are supported:
- - **Single run** - Long term retention and saving to history will run continuously until both are completed.
+ - **Single run** - Long term retention and saving to history runs continuously until both are completed.
 Data is always archived in long term retention in Dataverse followed by saving to history tables.
- - **Daily during allotted time** - This option runs the job continuously until completed.
+ - **Daily during allotted time** - The long term retention runs continuously until completed.
 The **Save to history** runs only during the start and stop archiving time.

 8. Click **Finish** to schedule the archive job for selected fiscal years and the companies.
-9. Archive jobs for selected fiscal years and companies will be scheduled for archiving.
+9. Archive jobs for selected fiscal years and companies are scheduled for archiving.
 10. Click **View progress** to view the detailed logs.
 11. Archived general ledger transactions from a completed archive job can be optionally restored back to live tables from the history tables.
 When the restore job completes, the retained status is reset in Dataverse managed data lake.
 To restore data, select a fiscal year and company with job status completed, choose start date and time of job execution and click **Ok**.